Gubelio/GGG/README.md

     Many familiar features from other mods, such as serfdom and treaty ports, recreated in a lore compatible way Comprehensive set of high quality GFX to replace nearly all reminders of the ‘human world’ Multiplayer features such as grants, sanctions, and transfer cbs

+To setup from GitHub: extract the .zip in your /mod directory.
+Then copy the .mod file out of the GGG-workingreformbranch directory into your /mod directory.